akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 4 ⬩ The weight of a fever you cannot break
+## Chapter 4 ⬩ The lay of the land

-The years that followed were full of geese and growing.
-Father and Mother taught Beatrice the practical work of running a hall.

----

-### The lay of the land

 ‘Why do you walk the same line every year, Father?’

 Harold did not break his stride.
-Beatrice was seven years old, trotting to keep up, two steps to every one of his.
-The grass was wet with morning and her shoes were already soaked.

 ‘Because the land does not keep itself, little Bee.
 A neighbour may move a stone if he thinks no one is watching.
 A fox can dig under a fence if the earth is soft.
 The boundary is only as strong as the memory of it.’

-Beatrice trotted to keep up, two steps to every one of her father’s long steady gait.
+Beatrice was seven years old, trotting to keep up.
 The grass was wet with morning and her shoes were already soaked.
 She did not mind.
-She was watching her father’s back, the broad shoulders, the steady gait, and trying to match her steps to his.

 ‘How do you remember where it goes?’